 An historical record does exist in genre art that depicts ordinary people going about their everyday work and recreations.
 In this slide presentation and talk, Mary analyses the visual content of paintings, prints and postcards showing cartomancers from the 16th through early 20th century.
 She brings to light both the professional and recreational characteristics of those people who practised cartomancy and reveals their largely unseen and under-acknowledged role in everyday Western society.

 It’s an empowering experience for card readers to see themselves as part of a long-lived profession that ultimately goes back to the oracles and diviners of ancient times.

 Mary K. Greer has been practising Tarot for more than 46 years and teaches Tarot around the world.
 The award-winning author of eleven books on tarot and on magic, Mary is a member of several national and international tarot organizations and is featured at tarot conferences around the world.
 Her classic, Tarot for Your Self, came out in a beautiful Japanese edition in 2012.

 In 2007, she received the International Tarot Lifetime Achievement Award from the Association for Tarot Studies.
 As an independent scholar, writer, teacher, and professional tarot consultant, Mary sees herself as a ‘midwife of the soul.’
 She advocates using card reading techniques that are interactive, transformational and empowering and takes a revolutionary approach to teaching that emphasizes personal insight, creativity, and breaking all the rules.
 Visit her website at https://marygreer.wordpress.com/ .

-Video recordings of the two classes are available as Windows Media files.
+Video recordings of the two classes are available for download to your computer or device as Windows Media files.
 They can be viewed on PCs using Windows Media Player and on Macs using the free VLC multimedia player for Mac operating systems which can be downloaded here.